primiano/perfetto-docs/docs/analysis/metrics.md

    the fields described in the function. (\*)

    In this case, this function is called once for each row in the `top_five_processes_by_cpu` table.
-The output of will be the fully filled ProcessInfo proto.
+The output will be the fully filled ProcessInfo proto.

    The call to the `RepeatedField` function is the most interesting part and also the most important.
-In technical terms, `RepeatedField` is an aggregate function; practically, this means that it takes a full table of values and generates a single array which contains all the values passed to it.
+In technical terms, `RepeatedField` is an aggregate function.
+Practically, this means that it takes a full table of values and generates a single array which contains all the values passed to it.

    Therefore, the output of this whole SELECT statement is an array of 5